 DATE: Saturday, April 25, 2015

-    VEMUE: National Cancer Prevention Programme Centre, 30 Ishaga Road, off Itire Road, Surulere, Lagos.
+VENUE: National Cancer Prevention Programme Centre, Surulere, Lagos.

 PARTICIPANTS: Adults aged 40 years and above who have a family history of colon cancer in a parent or sibling.

 REGISTRATION: 12 noon to 12.30 pm same day.